ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/gptom-integration.md

 ### Transaction status update

 It may happen that the terminal processes a transaction longer than the set waiting time.
 Or that the transaction has been cancelled directly at the terminal.
-In such a case, the records in the BC need to be updated additionally to include the final status of the transaction.
+In such a case, the records in the Business Central need to be updated additionally to include the final status of the transaction.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Terminal Transactions** and then select the related link.
 2. On the **Payment Terminal Transactions** page, select the record which you want to update (with the value "Created" in the Transaction Status field).